Followers

 How they fought

-Well, they fought well.
-The German regiments were disciplined, could endure great hardship, were highly trained and skilled, and most of all brave.
-Despite the harsh terms of their enlistment and the brutal discipline imposed, they had great elan and esprit de corps.
-They had pride in their profession and they did not like to lose.
-In fact, they always expected to win.
-The Germans were well armed with the best weapons of the period and fought in disciplined companies of between forty and eighty men.
-The companies usually formed part of a regiment, typically named for its commander or place of origin.
-With extremely professional officers and non-commissioned officers, the Germans made a reliable force with a combat power beyond their numbers.
-German regiments rarely failed to have a major impact on a battle.
+These companies usually formed part of a regiment, often named after its commander or place of origin.
+With highly professional officers and non-commissioned officers, the Germans made a dependable force with combat effectiveness that exceeded their numbers.
+German regiments rarely failed to make a significant impact on a battle.
 They led the attack at the passes on Long Island and stormed Fort Washington's outer works.
-Their reputation was such that their presence before Washington's army helped pin the American front at Brandywine while the rebel flank was turned upstream.
+Their reputation was such that their presence near Washington's army helped pin the American front at Brandywine while the rebel flank was turned upstream.
 I could go on.

 Hessians adapted well to combat in America